StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: The StickyPillars Architecture

-\textbf{Positional Encoder} is introduced to learn contextual aggregation without applying pooling operations.
-The positional encoder is inspired by \cite{qi2017pointnet} and utilizes a single Multi-Layer-Perceptron (MLP) shared across $\pcL$ and $\pcK$ and all pillars including batchnorm and ReLU.
-From the key-points centroid coordinates $\kpK{i}, \kpL{j} \in \mathbb{R}^3$ we derive again an output with a depth of $D'$:
+The aim of the Positional Encoder is learning geometrical aggregation using a context without applying pooling operations.
+The positional encoder is inspired by \cite{qi2017pointnet} and utilizes a single multi-layer-perceptron (MLP) shared across $\pcL$ and $\pcK$ such as all pillars including batchnorm and ReLU.
+From the centroid coordinates $\kpK{i}, \kpL{j} \in \mathbb{R}^3$, we calculate positional features via MLP with depth of $D'$ and $\bm{\pi'}_{i^\uK}, \bm{\pi'}_{j^\uL} \in \mathbb{R}^{D'}$: